riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 ...
 {% endhighlight %}

-Next we need to update our routes.
+Next we need to update our routes since we no longer want our `listCustomers` template to act as our root route.

 #####/packages/customertracker-customer/lib/routes.js
 {% highlight JavaScript %}